-Kirsty is a co-founding Partner / Managing Director, responsible for overall management and development of our organistaion.
+Kirsty is a co-founding Managing Partner / Director, responsible for overall management and development of our organisation.
 She also leads our Scottish Women’s Rights Centre (SWRC) and our Scottish Anti-Trafficking & Exploitation Centre (SATEC).

 Kirsty has an LLM in International Human Rights Law and 13 years’ experience in practice as a human rights lawyer within Scotland.
 During this time, she managed a specialist legal service within a national law centre where she developed a collaborative human rights based approach working in the area of women’s rights, children’s rights and asylum/immigration law.

 Kirsty has experience of designing, implementing and managing innovative legal projects.
 She has worked with legal and non-legal partners at a national and international level in order to pilot and deliver legal services more effectively.

 Kirsty is a member of various advisory and working groups in human rights law.
 She is a legal expert in human trafficking and has published best practice standards, training and written publications in this area.
 She co-convenes the Scottish Working Group of the Immigration Law Practitioners Association and is the Scottish member for the Strategic Litigation Fund expert panel.

 Anushya is an Associate Solicitor in our Scottish Anti-Trafficking & Exploitation Centre.
 She has an LLM in Human Rights Law and has been working in the field of migrant rights since 2005.

 Anushya completed her traineeship with a public authority focussing on public protection, and since qualifying, she has practiced as an Asylum and Immigration solicitor in private practice firms, primarily representing victims of torture, human trafficking, and gender-based violence.